 b.
 1954, Georgia, U.S.

-For more than 25 years, Atlanta artist Benjamin Jones has created haunting images that reveal his own distinct visual language.
+For more than 25 years, Atlanta self-taught artist Benjamin Jones has created haunting images that reveal his own distinct visual language.
 Inhabiting an intriguing, indefinable space, each poignant portrait reveals the artist's innermost feelings and insecurities, while touching a familiar place in all of us.
 Mixing whimsy with horror, humor with malevolence, Jones figures send messages about the struggle of life and all its paradoxes.
 These seductive and intimate drawings, paradoxical in themselves, create a tension between the purity of their intuition and the refinement of their presentation.